ripienaar/free-for-dev/README.md

   * [contentful.com](https://www.contentful.com/) — Content as a Service.
 Content management and delivery APIs in the cloud.
 3 users, 3 repositories and 100,000 API requests/month for free
   * [tilda.cc](https://tilda.cc/) — One site, 50 pages, 50 MB storage, only the main pre-defined blocks among 170+ available, no fonts, no favicon and no custom domain
   * [surge.sh](https://surge.sh/) — Static web publishing for Front-End developers.
 Unlimited sites with custom domain support
+  * [wedeploy.com](https://wedeploy.com/) — WeDeploy is a deployment platform that gives you access to intuitive APIs that can help you create modern apps faster.
+In beta all services are free.

 ## DNS